 There has been no clear definition of High Performance Ringette in Canada.
 From one province to the other, from one conversation to the next, the agreement as to ‘who is part of High Performance Ringette in Canada?’ is never reached.
 Additionally, athletes competing at the same level and part of the same development phase are not being given the same daily training opportunities from one area of the country to the other.
 How is it that programs built to achieve the same goals have such varying structures and priorities?

-Within Alberta, there is little recognition of the link between AA programs at the local level and how they align with the goal of preparing athletes to enter Ringette Canada’s High Performance Programs.
+With Alberta, there is little recognition (and ownership) of the need for local programs to align with the goal of preparing athletes to enter Ringette Canada’s High Performance Programs or simply to become their best, whatever that may be.
 In a 2016 survey of AA clubs in Alberta, only one indicated it felt any responsibility to contribute to the success of Ringette Canada’s national teams through athlete development in the years preceding the athlete trying out for a national team program.

 Excellence Ringette in the Future

-Athletes in Excellence Ringette will be immersed in programs specifically designed to help them achieve a high performance goal.
+Athletes in Excellence Ringette will be immersed an environments specifically designed to help them become their best.

-The delivery of these programs will be curriculum based using the Athlete Development Matrix and the attibutes that the best players in the world possess, as the guide.
+The delivery of these programs will be curriculum based using the Athlete Development Matrix as the guide.

 The programs will be fully aligned with Ringette Canada’s high performance pathway.

-There will be an increased expectation for program operators to be accountable for providing the high quality environment expected.
+Program operators will be accountable for providing the high quality environment expected.

 Leveraging the Own the Podium framework and fully aligned with Ringette Canada’s high performance plan and curriculum, athletes will be given the support to help them to become the very best player they can be and, for some, to compete for a roster sport in one of Ringette Canada’s High Performance programs.